Minoxidil for Beard Growth

 This procedure involves harvesting hair follicles from another part of your body for implantation along the lower half of your face.
 However, please note that your eligibility for a beard transplant depends on various factors, including hair density in the donor area.

-Based at his state-of-the-art clinic in Glasgow, Dr Bonaros is a leading hair restoration specialist.
-He offers a variety of surgical and non-surgical hair loss treatments, including expert FUE hair transplants
+Based at his state-of-the-art clinic in Glasgow, Dr Bonaros is a leading hair restoration specialist, committed to improving both hair health and confidence.
+He offers a variety of surgical and non-surgical hair loss treatments, including expert FUE hair transplants.

 At our clinic, we pride ourselves on offering a patient-centric approach.
-Dr Bonaros carefully evaluates each patient’s hair loss to develop tailored treatment plans.
+Whether you’re looking to restore scalp coverage or considering Minoxidil for beard growth, Dr Bonaros carefully evaluates each patient’s hair loss to develop tailored treatment plans.
 This dedication helps ensure the best possible hair restoration results.

 Make an appointment with Dr Bonaros and start your hair restoration journey today.